 The detection window for kratom varies based on the testing method used and several individual factors.
 Understanding these timeframes can help you better understand your testing situation.

-- Urine Testing: Kratom metabolites can be detected in urine for up to seven days after last use, though this varies based on usage patterns.
-For occasional users, detection may be shorter, while regular users might test positive for the full week.
+Urine Testing: Kratom metabolites can be detected in urine for up to seven days after last use, though this varies based on usage patterns.
+For occasional users, detection may be shorter (3 to 5 days), while regular users might test positive for the full week.

 Several variables affect how long kratom remains detectable in your system and whether specialized tests will identify its presence.

-Frequency of use and dosage significantly influence detection time, with regular kratom consumption leading to accumulation in the body and potentially extending detection windows.
+Usage Patterns and Dosage: Frequency of use and dosage significantly influence detection time.
+Regular kratom consumption leads to accumulation in the body and potentially extends detection windows.
 Someone using kratom daily at high doses will retain detectable levels much longer than someone who used it once in small amounts.

 - Needing increasingly larger doses to achieve the same effects